ThreeSixtyGiving/standard/documentation/technical/metadata.md

 ```

 ### Example Meta sheet
-This table provides example values for each field in the Meta sheet to demonistrate how these can be used.
+This table provides example values for each field in the Meta sheet to demonstrate how these can be used.

 <div class="table table--zebra">
     <table>